 They built a huge wall and stemmed the waters of two rivers; the Liffey and the Kings River.
 Both had joined at Baltyboys and cascaded into the dark pool near Ballymore Eustace, known as the Devil’s Hole – Pool a Phuca.
 Legend had it, that a large monster swam in the pool, and was blamed for the strange disappearances of men and beasts over centuries.

 Some truth to the old story, but more to the one that began to be heard after the flooding, and is as follows.

-The Pookas not only lurked in the pool below the huge waterfall, but dwelt in the deep holes, between it and where the two rivers had joined at Baltyboys.
-They were not the evil, shape-shifting goblins suggested by the name of the lake, ‘Poulaphuca’, but were large pike that grew to monster size, after the surrounding land and villages were flooded in 1940.
+The Pookas not only lurked in the pool below the huge waterfall, but dwelt in the deep holes, between it and where the two rivers that had joined at Baltyboys.
+They were not the evil, shape-shifting goblins suggested by the name given to the lake, ‘Poulaphuca’, but were large pike that grew to monster size, after the surrounding land and villages were flooded in 1940.

 Although strong in lore, the monster that had dwelt in the Pool was never described, and is believed to have vacated downriver during construction of the dam.
 Not so however, for the newly formed lake.

 All man made reservoirs seem to do it.
-They present a scene that somehow is counterintuitive for those who live through it – we know it shouldn’t be there.
+They present a scene that somehow is counterintuitive for those who have lived through the flooding – we know it shouldn’t be there.
 We can’t explain why, but it leaves a sense of foreboding with some.
 We have interfered with nature – will there be a price to pay?

 On an overcast day, with a cold north wind whipping whitecaps down the lake, it will whine through the pillars under the Valleymount bridge, on down into the hidden bay at the mouth of the Kings River.
 This is quite a different part to the lake.